 Kang Dynasty was the name given to a 16-part comic-book series that began in 2001.
 In that series, which is also known as Kang War, Kang came to the 21st century and succeeded in taking control of the planet - he's said to be the first Marvel Comics villain to actually succeed in achieving global domination.
 Of course, the Avengers eventually overthrew him.
 Perhaps we'll see a similar plot in the film!

-Avengers 5: The Kang Dynasty trailer
+Is there a trailer for Avengers 5: The Kang Dynasty?

 Avengers: The Kang Dynasty will hit cinemas on 2nd May 2025, before eventually streaming on Disney Plus.
 Sign up to Disney Plus for £79.99 a year and £7.99 a month.